barumau/pandunia/engli/tarja_netoloke.md

 # Instructions for translating this site

+## Dictionary

+The original dictionary is [the spreadsheet in Google Docs](https://docs.google.com/spreadsheets/d/1QmNjYfAcNndgGJIhDacOIYgNGPHZsOyYck-8GTiupRc/edit#gid=0).
+It includes translations to many languages.
+All dictionaries are created from this spreadsheet with programs.

+You can request the right to edit the document from risto@pandunia.info

 ## Downloading source texts

 Most of the textual contents of this website are stored in a version control system that is hosted by GitHub in [here](https://github.com/barumau/pandunia).
 The system maintains [change history](https://github.com/barumau/pandunia/commits/master), [list of contributors](https://github.com/barumau/pandunia/graphs/contributors) and other things.
 You can get started with GitHub by reading their [guides](https://guides.github.com/).